 The Bullock Texas State History Museum tells the story of Texas from 1821 to 1936.
 Exhibits cover the Battle of the Alamo, the Texas Revolution, and the Civil War.
 Additional galleries are devoted to ranching, cowboys in the movies, and the music of Austin City Limits.

 A special exhibit features the remnants of a wooden ship, La Belle, recovered from the coast of Texas.
 In the 1600s, the king of France sent it to North America with colonists and supplies.

-Exhibits at the Lyndon Johnson Library and Museum (aka the LBJ Presidential Library) cover the Kennedy assassination, the Viet Nam war, the space program and passage of major legislation, such as the Civil Rights and Voting Rights acts.
+Exhibits at the Lyndon Johnson Library and Museum (also known as the LBJ Presidential Library) cover Kennedy’s assassination, the Viet Nam War, the space program, and passage of major legislation, such as the Civil Rights and Voting Rights acts.
 The top floor of the library includes a replica of the Oval Office, decorated as it was during Johnson’s presidency.

 Oh, and the first photograph ever taken.

 It’s not a great photo, dark and difficult to discern.
 Anyone could shoot a better one.
 But it is the first.

 Taken by Nicéphore Niépce in 1826 or 1827, the image was the view from a window in his home in France.

 To capture the image, he exposed a chemically coated pewter plate for eight hours.
 Louis Daguerre improved the process a few years later, called it the daguerretype, and stole Niépce’s glory.

 “This old heart’s got one more trick to learn”